thenativeweb/terminal-img/README.md

 ## Quick start

-First you need to integrate terminal-img into your application.
+First you need to integrate terminal-img into your application:

 ```javascript
 const draw = require('terminal-img');